-Cybersecurity Issues: Support continued research, innovation and collaboration between government, educational institutions and the business community to foster a secure infrastructure environment for commercial, consumer and intellectual property protection, public safety and privacy.
+Cybersecurity Issues: Support continued research, innovation and collaboration between government, educational institutions and the business community to foster a secure infrastructure environment for commercial, consumer and intellectual property protection and public safety.
 Support education of the business community of cybersecurity threats and best practices to mitigate these threats.
-Promote and support investment in cybersecurity protections, including advanced software tools, best-practice preparations, employee training, and incident response planning, in state and federal government.